 With Circa, you will build a circos plot from your own genomic data in less than an hour.

 You probably had to do a fair amount of coding and complex data analysis to get your data to the point where you have results worth visualizing.

-Circa gives you the power to create beautiful circos plots without writing a single line of code
+With Circa you can take a break from the command-line and create an entire beautiful circos plot without writing a single line of code (also no configuration files).

 Save and share your Circa plots